drvinceknight/rsd/src/chs/04-latex.md

 pdflatex main.tex
 ```

-This will create a pdf file `main.pdf`.
+This will create a pdf file `main.pdf` (and a number of auxiliary files).

 ## Calling one document from another